8 Costco Freezer Finds Under $15 We Buy Every Time

 Kirkland Organic Broccoli Florets

 Broccoli is a wonderful, versatile vegetable, but it's a pain to chop.
 Enter Kirkland Organic Broccoli Florets.
 These bags of frozen florets are an excellent companion to any sheet pan dinner, or can fill out pastas and rice dishes.
-This broccoli even works on the grill, provided you have a something like a Weber Deluxe Grilling Basket to keep the veggies off of the direct flame.
+This broccoli even works on the grill, provided you have a something to keep the veggies off of the direct flame.
 Just make sure to cook over a low heat or on a spot with cooler grates.
 Grills can char frozen broccoli quickly, but leave cold spots in the florets.
 In fact, it's not a bad idea to partially thaw the bag in the fridge for something like 30 minutes prior to cooking.

 Personally, my family goes through at least two per week.
 One of the metrics of whether or not it's time to go to Costco again is if we're out of bags of frozen broccoli.
 Not to the mention the vegetable's high vitamin K and vitamin C count, making it versatile and incredibly nutritious.